 Achieve your Electrical Engineering degree by finding a quality option you can afford.
 Explore best value schools below.
-In 2016 16,093 Electrical Engineering undergraduate students graduated with bachelor degrees from degree programs in the U.S. Your earnings after you graduate could be around $45,737 to $84,048 in your early career and $71,376 to $151,164 in your mid-career.
+In 2018 17,371 Electrical Engineering undergraduate students graduated with bachelor degrees from degree programs in the U.S. Your earnings after you graduate could be around $45,737 to $84,048 in your early career and $71,376 to $151,164 in your mid-career.
 A lot depends on the program you choose, so consider carefully.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 Brigham Young University - Provo is the top choice for individuals interested in pursuing an Electrical Engineering major.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.

 It's difficult to beat Iowa State University if you want to study Electrical Engineering.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

 Any student pursuing a degree in Electrical Engineering needs to look into University of South Florida - Main Campus.
-Situated in Tampa, Florida, this university is a good choice for students who flourish in a city atmosphere.
+University of South Florida - Main Campus is one of the largest schools in Florida.